openorch/openorch/README.md

 Highlights:

-- OpenOrch is like the "Angular" of the backend—a complete, language-agnostic framework designed for distributed systems and microservices.
+- OpenOrch is like a web framework, but built for microservices and distributed environments.
+We like to joke that it’s the Angular of the backend.
 - It includes built-in services for common tasks like file uploads, downloads, user management, and more.
 - Reduces infrastructure complexity by functioning as a container orchestrator, reverse proxy, and more.
 - Supports multiple databases with its own built-in ORM.